soobinrho/college-programming/2024-fall/graphics_design/README.md

 - "Object" - "Pattern" too.
 - "Window" - "Brushes" has great styles.
 - "File" - "Export" - "Use Artboards" is a better option usually because it exports the entire board.
 Otherwise, it just exports the active area.
+- "Object" - "Lock" - "Selection" allows you to prevent some objects from being selected.

 <br>